 First, we'll prepare our sauce.
 Start by roasting peeled and diced butternut squash cubes at 350 F for 45-60 minutes.

 Need some hand-holding with the squash?
-No worries, I've got you covered.
+No worries, I can teach you how to roast butternut squash.

 While the squash is roasting, soften cashews by placing in boiling water to 15 mins.
 Let cashews sit in the warm water until ready to use.
 Reserve hot water for sauce.